 Changing Location?
 Change Your Vet, Too

 Your relocation to-do list will be a long one, but make sure not to forget to add contacting your vet to the list.
 If you are relocating long distance, you will need to get a new vet in your new area.
+Ask your current vet for copies of your pet’s medical records and vaccination history.
+They may also provide recommendations for veterinarians in your new area.

 Can Pets Get COVID?